EverlastEngineering/DrumToMIDI/.github/instructions/general.instructions.md

 Use functional core, imperative shell to separate logic from side effects.
 Before refactoring, write tests to cover existing behavior.
 Use configuration files for parameters instead of hardcoding values.
+Define explicit type contracts using dataclasses (like `midi_types.py`) for data shared between modules.
 You may edit your own instruction files, and there's an instruction file for that!
 Always validate edit results: lint/compile errors reported by tools indicate actual syntax failures requiring immediate correction.
 Review the writing-documentation.instructions.md for guidance before writing documentation.